-NIKE >
+NIKE

-Four events with one goal
+Four events

 We knew getting university kids excited about anything beyond free pizza would be a tall order, so getting them to train for the upcoming Longhorn Run would have to be anything but typical.